Compliance for television and online

 No: if none apply.

 Yes: If one or more does apply.
-Note: any referrals to Director, Editorial Policy and Standards must be through the BBC Executive Producer who will be able to advise in detail on the full referrals process.
+Note: any referrals to David Jordan, Director, Editorial Policy and Standards must be through the BBC executive producer who will be able to advise in detail on the full referrals process.